AKLLaursen/dockerfiles/README.md

 docker run --runtime=nvidia -v /home/anlaursen/projects:/home/anlaursen/projects -d --rm -p 8888:8888 deeplearning:latest
 ```

-Jupyter will then be accessible from the IP of the given machine using port 8888 - remember to open that port.
+Jupyter will then be accessible from the IP or DNS of the given machine using port 8888 - remember to open that port.

 ### `super_resolution`